-Detailed information and application procedures regarding Graduate Assistantships can be found at graduate.asu.edu/ta-ra.
+Detailed information and application procedures regarding Graduate Assistantships can be found here.

 Additional funding may also be available through the Graduate and Professional Student Association (GPSA).
 GPSA plans events, organizes activism, and promotes scholarships and grants for students to use for research or travel and so much more.
+In addition, some funds may be available to support student conference travel (e.g., program funds and Graduate College Travel Award).